jkarolus/UltraSense/README.md

 <b>PulseRadar</b>

-Android application which is capable of recording sound files while emitting a constant 20kHz signal.
+Android application which is capable of recording sound files while emitting CW and FMCW signals.
 Use this to record your own wave files when trying out ultrasound sensing.
+You can specify signal parameters in the settings.
+Note however that the computation and display of the spectrogram is optimized for frequency around 20kHz.

 <b>Matlab scripts</b>